aenzenith/laravel-localizable/README.md

 # Laravel Localizable

-This trait offers a convenient way to handle the localization of model fields within a Laravel application.
-It provides functionality for setting and translating localizable fields of a model.
-The trait utilizes the package's configuration file to establish default values and fallback options for localization, and also enables the retrieval of translations for localizable fields of a model by locale or field.
-Overall, it streamlines the localization process for your Laravel models.
+This trait offers an efficient and user-friendly solution for localizing model fields within a Laravel application.
+It grants the ability to set localizable fields without adding new database fields and the capability to translate existing table fields to different languages without adding new fields.
+This trait streamlines the localization process for your Laravel models by simplifying the management and maintenance of localizable fields.

 ## Installation